unplugvc/unplugvc.github.io/_posts/events/2018-03-04-villetta-maria-canazei.md

 - day: SUNDAY, MARCH 04
   program:
   - time: 2.00 PM
-    what: We leave from Verona's Train Station
+    what: We leave from Verona
-    description: Meeting point outside the train station.
+    description: Meeting points outside the train station and airport
-  - time: 2.30 PM
-    what: Pick up folks at Verona's Airport
-    description: Meetig point outside the Airport.
-  - time: 3.45 PM
-    what: Second stop, Trento Sud Autostrada
-    description: Meeting point at the parking outside the autostrada in Trento Sud.
-  - time: 17.00 PM
+  - time: 5.00 PM
     what: Arrival at Unplug's Chalet
     description: Check-in time and find your room mate fot the next days!
-  - time: 17.30 PM
+  - time: 5.30 PM
     what: Ski test and rental
     description: Only for wannabe skiers
-  - time: 18.00 PM
+  - time: 6.00 PM
     what: Welcome Bonfire Aperitivo
     description: Drink, get cozy and get to meet your fellow adventurers.
-  - time: 20.00 PM
+  - time: 8.00 PM
     what: Dinner at Unplug's Chalet
     description: Typical dinner, with a simple 1 minute presentation of each guest.
 - day: MONDAY, MARCH 05